Quick Study: Women and Epilepsy

 Healthcare providers can present your de-identified case for advice, support and written recommendations.

-This Quick Study series is facilitated by the University Health Network (UHN).
+This Quick Study series is facilitated by the University Health Network (UHN) and Epilepsy Toronto.

 Syllabus